YangLIN1997/AWS-MLOps-CI/README.md

-## Layout of the SageMaker ModelBuild Project Template
+## Layout of the SageMaker ModelBuild Project

-The template provides a starting point for bringing your SageMaker Pipeline development to production.
+This is the code repository as part of a Project in SageMaker as the CI part of the MLOps.

 ```
 |-- codebuild-buildspec.yml